Graham technique

 The Martha Graham Dance Company in performance.
 The central woman's pose shows the characteristic tension and theatricality of Graham technique.

 Graham technique is a modern dance movement style and pedagogy created by American dancer and choreographer Martha Graham (1894–1991).
 Graham technique has been called the "cornerstone" of American modern dance, and has been taught worldwide.
 It is widely regarded as the first codified modern dance technique, and strongly influenced the later techniques of Merce Cunningham, Lester Horton, and Paul Taylor.

-Graham technique is based on the opposition between contraction and release, a concept based on the breathing cycle which has become a "trademark" of modern dance forms.
+Graham technique is based on the opposition between "contraction and release", and the idea that movement starts in the torso, from breath, rather than from the feet.
 Its other dominant principle is the "spiraling" of the torso around the axis of the spine.
 Graham technique is known for its unique dramatic and expressive qualities and distinctive floorwork; dance critic Anna Kisselgoff described it as "powerful, dynamic, jagged and filled with tension".

 The phrase "Graham technique" was registered as a trademark before Graham's death, and was the subject of a trademark dispute in the early 2000s.